skadi-off/onchain-analysis-showcase/description.md

-# Description
+# **Description**

-Our clustering workflow identifies groups of blockchain addresses that demonstrate coordinated or structurally similar behavior.
-The methodology is built around several abstract stages, without disclosing the underlying logic or criteria.
+This repository provides a high-level overview of our clustering methodology used to identify groups of blockchain addresses that exhibit coordinated or structurally similar behavior.
+The workflow is intentionally abstracted and does not disclose internal logic, thresholds, or decision rules.

+---

-**- Data Preparation.**
+**### Data Preparation**
-We collect and normalize multi-chain activity data, forming a consistent dataset for analysis.
+We aggregate and normalize multi-chain activity to produce a unified dataset suitable for further analysis.
+All preprocessing steps ensure consistency across the workflow.

+---

-**- Behavioral Profiling.**
+**### Behavioral Profiling**
-Each address is converted into a high-level behavioral profile that captures interaction patterns and activity structure.
-No specific metrics are exposed.
+Each address is transformed into a generalized behavioral profile that captures high-level interaction patterns and activity structure.
+No specific metrics, features, or weighting logic are disclosed.

+---

-**- Relationship Modeling.**
+**### Relationship Modeling**
-We build a generalized connection graph that reflects how addresses relate to each other across multiple dimensions.
-The way relationships are weighted is not disclosed.
+A connection model is constructed to represent relationships between addresses across multiple analytical dimensions.
+The method by which relationship strength is evaluated remains proprietary.

+---

-**- Cluster Formation.**
+**### Cluster Formation**
-Addresses are grouped into clusters using a layered approach that considers behavior, structure, and contextual signals — without revealing how decisions are made.
+Address groups are formed through a layered clustering process that incorporates behavioral, structural, and contextual signals.
+The underlying criteria and algorithms are deliberately not described.

+---

-**- Multi-Step Validation.**
+**### Multi-Step Validation**
-Clusters are cross-validated through several abstract checks to ensure internal consistency and reduce noise.
-Validation logic remains proprietary.
+Preliminary clusters undergo several internal validation stages to ensure coherence and minimize noise.
+Validation mechanisms and heuristics remain private.

+---

-**- Analyst Review.**
+**### Analyst Review**
-A final manual review refines cluster boundaries and ensures high precision.
+A human review stage refines cluster boundaries, verifies consistency, and filters borderline cases prior to finalization.

-**- Reporting.**
+---

+**### Reporting**
-Validated clusters are exported into clean tables that show final groupings without exposing any internal methodology.
+Validated clusters are exported into standardized result tables that present final groupings while keeping methodology details fully abstracted.